-He denounces first of some (in his opinion) misleading information sent out through the press, which would lead to presume that the Bureau or Secretariat of the Bern Convention would participate (or at least be invited to) in the survey.
+He first denounced some misleading information sent out through the press, which would lead to presume that the Bureau or Secretariat of the Bern Convention would participate (or at least be invited to) in the survey.

-The complainant also regrets the lack of genuine cooperation from the authorities with regards to the participation of the Rudamina community in the survey.
-First of all he denounces that the LFN has been entrusted by the OHL construction for carrying out the ecological monitoring of the whole construction project.
+The complainant also regretted the lack of genuine cooperation from the authorities with regards to the participation of the Rudamina community in the survey.
+In fact, the LFN had been also entrusted by the OHL construction company for carrying out the ecological monitoring of the whole construction project.
 This would lead to presume a clear conflict of interests, or at least a lack of independence which would jeopardise the seriousness of the survey itself.
-Moreover, has recognized by the authorities, the complainant was invited to join the survey only at a very late stage (18 days before its end) and didn't receive any information on the terms of reference and agreed methodology.
+Moreover, as recognized by the authorities, the complainant was invited to join the survey only at a very late stage (18 days before its end) and didn't receive any information on the terms of reference and agreed methodology.

-Besides, the complainant considers the area object of the survey insufficient for giving a clear picture of the situation, particularly because the construction works had already started there (April 2014) at the time of the survey.
-In addition, the complainant recalls that while the migration range of the pond turtle is about 2 km, the area affected by the OHL is about 50 km2.
-Concluding on the survey, the complainant notes that the report submitted by the LFN had no information about the other species listed in the complaint.
+Besides, the complainant considered the area object of the survey insufficient for giving a clear picture of the situation, particularly because the construction works had already started (April 2014) at the time of the survey.
+In addition, the complainant recalled that while the migration range of the pond turtle is about 2 km, the area affected by the OHL is about 50 km2.
+Concluding on the survey, the complainant noted that the report submitted by the LFN had no information about the other species listed in the complaint.

-Concerning the status of the works, the complainant informs that these started also in the Polish side of the OHL (in June 2014).
+Concerning the status of the works, the complainant informed that these started also in the Polish side of the OHL (in June 2014).
 Species like Grus grus, Egretta alba, and Bombina bombina are common in the area affected by the works in Poland.
-The complainant also recalls that - as stated in previous reporting - the official Polish database lists the pond turtle in this bordering area.
+The complainant also recalled that - as stated in previous reporting - the official Polish database lists the pond turtle in this bordering area.

-Regarding the scale of the already implemented works in Lithuania, the complainant informs that the cutting of the forest started already in April, i.e. well before the survey (and independently from it).
-He affirms having found Bombina bombina in the area affected by the works, and provides pictures of egg shell of the pond turtle found on the OHL route.
+Regarding the scale of the already implemented works in Lithuania, the complainant informed that the cutting of the forest started already in April, i.e. well before the survey (and independently from it).
+He affirmed having found Bombina bombina in the area affected by the works, and provided pictures of egg shells of the pond turtle found on the OHL route.

 After denouncing the situation to the Bern Convention, the complainant presented a claim also to the Aarhus Convention.
-The Compliance Committee recently considered that the complaint is, on a preliminary basis, admissible for investigation.
+The Compliance Committee considered that the complaint is, on a preliminary basis, admissible for investigation.

-Finally, in his report the complainant stresses that the construction works in the Polish side receive important co-funding by the European Commission ( $\in$ 60M).
+Finally, in his report the complainant stressed that the construction works in the Polish side received important funds by the European Commission (€ 60M).
 The funds were allocated to Poland in May and the works started soon after the signature of the contract.
-Moreover, the complainant highlights that the European Commission is quoted among the co-funders also of the Lithuanian part of the project.
+Moreover, the complainant highlighted that the European Commission is quoted among the co-founders also of the Lithuanian part of the project.

-The complainant concludes by requesting that Poland is associated to the current complaint.
+The complainant concluded by requesting that Poland is associated to the current complaint.

-Following the instructions of the Bureau, the Secretariat addressed an official reporting request to the European Union in April 2014, thus only concerning the Lithuanian part of the complaint.
+The Secretariat further received the reply of the European Union to a letter sent in April 2014, addressing an official reporting request on the Lithuanian part of the complaint.